l4mbd0x/Greenity/README.md

 - [x] unclutter
 - [x] consolekit
 - [x] FontAwesome

 Its lack will interfere with the current supported features.

 ## Features
 _Others_
 - Binary Tree layout ([Treetile](https://github.com/guotsuan/awesome-treetile))

-A very interesting layout for Awesome-wm which complements well the user experience along tmux or similar terminal multiplexers.
+An interesting layout for Awesome-wm which complements well the user experience along tmux or similar terminal multiplexer.

 _Widgets_